DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

 # Downloads

 ## ![Schematic Rev. A0](https://github.com/DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/releases/download/A0/AD9744.Ersatz.Eval.Board.Rev.A.Schematic.pdf)
+The schematic may also be viewed above in the Documents directory.

 ## ![Bill of Materials (BOM) Rev. A0](https://github.com/DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/releases/download/A0/AD9744.Ersatz.Eval.Board.Rev.A.BOM.csv)
 The BOM may also be viewed above in the Documents directory.
 It contains manufacturer part numbers and quantities for every component.
 It also contains Mouser part numbers for easy cross reference.
 The BOM may be uploaded to the Mouser website and a shopping cart with correct quantities will automatically be generated.
 Parts may be substituted as long as they meet the minimum tolerances and footprint dimensions.